DealsLog in

 • CNC machining or 3D printing integration

-Instead of relying solely on physical casts and manual modifications, clinics can manage much of the development process digitally, improving both accuracy and efficiency.
+Instead of relying solely on physical casts and manual modifications, clinics can manage much of the development process digitally, improving both efficiency and consistency.

-Why Clinics Are Moving Away from Traditional Methods
+Why Orthopedic Clinics Are Moving Toward Digital Workflows

-Traditional orthopedic workflows have served the industry for decades, but they often involve challenges such as:
+Traditional orthopedic workflows have supported the industry for many years, but they often involve challenges that can limit efficiency and scalability.

 • Time-consuming casting procedures

-One of the most significant advantages of digital orthopedic workflows is the quality of the data being used.
+One of the most important advantages of digital orthopedic workflows is the quality and precision of the patient data being used.

-Modern 3D scanning systems capture highly detailed anatomical information that can be directly integrated into orthopedic CAD software.
+Modern 3D foot scanning systems capture highly detailed anatomical information that can be integrated directly into orthopedic CAD software.
+This allows clinicians and CAD developers to work with accurate digital representations of the patient's anatomy throughout the design process.

 • Consistent design development

-Digital workflows significantly reduce the time required for:
+Digital orthopedic workflows significantly reduce the time required for case preparation, design development, communication, and manufacturing coordination.

 • Manufacturing communication

-Instead of shipping physical casts or waiting for manual adjustments, digital files can be transferred instantly and reviewed in real time.
+Instead of shipping physical casts or waiting for manual alterations, digital files can be transferred instantly and reviewed remotely, helping clinics reduce turnaround times and improve operational efficiency.

 Digital workflows create a seamless connection between: